Jolly-Pirate/pricefeed/README.md

-# STEEM Price Feed
+# HIVE/STEEM Price Feed
-A price feed application written in NodeJS for witnesses on the Steem network.
+A price feed application written in NodeJS for witnesses on the Hive or Steem network.

 ## Features
 - Application resilience with NodeJS restart on crash/exit.
 - Automatic RPC switching.
-- Averaged price from up to 5 major cryptocurrency exchanges.
+- Averaged price from up to 7 cryptocurrency exchanges.
+- Supported exchanges: Binance, Bittrex, Huobi, Ionomy, Poloniex, Probit, Upbit

 # Pre-install (e.g. Ubuntu 16.04)
 Requires NodeJS >7.6 (for the async functions).